 What is Your Business’s Competitive Advantage?

 What’s your business’s competitive advantage, sometimes known as the “secret sauce” of your business?

-Does your business even have a competitive advantage?
+Does your business have a competitive advantage?

 Finding, understanding, and leveraging your competitive advantage is probably one of the main keys to growing your business.
 Unfortunately, uncovering the secret sauce can be as difficult as the quest to find the Holy Grail.

 If your company has developed an anti-aging pill and has a worldwide patent on the pill, then that is, of course, your secret sauce.
 But for the rest of us who have businesses in competitive industries with potentially low barriers to entry, it becomes even more important to understand, and leverage, your competitive advantage.

 As my company’s former 27-year president, I too spent a lot of time working on our competitive advantage, which was, and still is, innovation and customer service.